comob-project/snn-sound-localization/paper/sections/new_inh_model/text.md

 ### Methods
-### Methods
 Inspired by the neurophysiological data, we implemented a complex spiking neural network in Python using the NEST Simulator framework.
-The different neuronal populations composing the brainstem circuit and their interconnections are depicted in <a href="#network-diagram">Figure</a>.
+The different neuronal populations composing the brainstem circuit and their interconnections are depicted in <a href="#network-diagram">Figure 1</a>.

 <p id="network-diagram">
 <img src="network_diagram.png" alt="network_diagram">